 That’s mostly history now.
 Image quality has improved significantly in recent times.

-I wish I could say the same about distortion of images caused by tampering with their aspect ratios.
+I wish I could say the same about image sizes and aspect ratios.

 I wrote “Preserve Aspect Ratios And Protect Corporate Identities!” six years ago.
-I didn’t expect to change the world with this one post but, just as image quality has become better owing to general awareness of the problem, I was expecting a similar improvement in aspect ratios as well.
+I didn’t expect to change the world with this one post but, just as image quality has improved with time, I thought awareness of getting aspect ratios right would’ve increased during the same period.

 Alas, that has not happened.
-I still come across distorted images regularly on websites, banner ads, emails, flyers, signs and other places.
+I still come across distorted images regularly on websites, digital ads, emails, flyers, signs and many other digital media properties.
 Given below are a few recent examples.

 I was a bit disheartened to note that a graphics design company bungled the aspect ratios of images on its own website!